He Tohutohu mō te Rangahau Whakapapa

 - Deaths that occurred at least 50 years ago, or where the deceased’s date of birth was at least 80 years ago -and may include the exact birth date as supplied on the death record.

 Papers Past contains more than four million pages of digitised New Zealand newspapers and periodicals.
-The site includes digitised New Zealand and Pacific newspapers from the 19th and 20th centuries including Niupepa Māori, digitised New Zealand journals, such as Te Ao Hou, selected letters and diaries, and digitised volumes of the Appendices to the House of Representatives.
+The site includes digitised New Zealand and Pacific newspapers from the 19th and 20th centuries including Niupepa Māori, digitised New Zealand journals, such as Te Ao Hou, Te Kaea and Tū Tangata, He Muka selected letters and diaries, and digitised volumes of the Appendices to the House of Representatives.

-The information found in these newspapers that is most useful for whakapapa research include birth, death, and marriage notices, obituaries, recordings of local events, articles on community characters and shipping notices.
+The information found in these newspapers that is most useful for whakapapa research include birth, death, and marriage notices, obituaries, recordings of local events, articles on community characters and land ownership and transferrals.

-Papers Past includes several papers known as Niupepa, originally provided by the University of Waikato.
+Papers Past includes several papers known as Niupepa, and these are now available through the New Zealand Digital Library.
 Published primarily for a Māori readership, the newspapers were predominantly in te reo Māori to cater to their target audience, although some were bilingual.

 The three main types of Māori newspapers published were government sponsored, Māori initiated, and religious.